Best Phones for Traveling the World

 Pixel phones have brighter screens, bigger batteries, and tighter integration with Google services than their direct competitors.
 Plus, their cameras are rated as some of the best found on a phone!
 All at a price that is consistently lower than the competition.

 I personally have the Pixel 7 Pro, and have mostly loved it.
 My biggest complaint is that it does tend to overheat when I try to take longer videos.
 That’s particularly problematic when I’m in hot areas like hiking in a rainforest or in direct sunlight in the beach, but it hasn’t been a problem in places where I’m in the shade or have access to air conditioning.
-The newer version, the 8 Pro, has mixed reviews on the overheating, with some people reporting that it still overheats and others saying that it doesn’t.
-Even so, the Pixel line remains my personal pick.
+This year’s version, the 10 Pro, seems to be doing much better about not overheating during video recording.
+However, I have seen several people saying it overheats during wireless charging.
+So, maybe stick with the cord if you need to charge while recording.

 Samsung S series phones